openstack-archive/flame/README.rst

 networks, subnets, security groups and floating IPs) resources.

-`flame` works as follows: using provided credentials (user name, project name, password, authentication url), the tool will list supported resources deployed in the project and will generate corresponding, highly customized HOT template.
+`flame` works as follows: using provided credentials (user name, project name, password or auth_token, authentication url), the tool will list supported resources deployed in the project and will generate corresponding, highly customized HOT template.

 Installation
 ------------